Digital Humanities Projects

 — by Robert W. Williams

-This page is updated for 1 February 2018.
-Section 6 is added to provide online resources relevant to the digital humanities.
+This page is updated for 1 February 2019: Section 3.2.3. was added with internal links to my academic presentations on digital humanities.

 The General Purpose of the Retextualizer Project

 Retextualizer is a browser-based application for digital humanities (DH) research that is designed to facilitate new interpretations of a text, specifically by disassembling texts into meaningful components (here sentences), and then reassembling the components into different configurations, whether in reverse order or in random arrangements.

 Retextualizer rearranges the original essay by juxtaposing sentences—perhaps jarringly—that were not initially so positioned; it thereby can provide the conditions for new insights into the text, its ideas, and its themes.

 Each Retextualizer web page repeats the project's general purpose, as well as the instructions, which also can be read below.
 In addition, each project page will contain further information relevant to that specific essay.

 The Project Goals of Retextualizer

 Digital Humanities Research:

 Texts can be read in sequence as created and/or presented, publicly or otherwise.
 With computers, we can digitally interact with such works.
 In their written forms as typescripts or manuscripts texts can be digitized and then can be (re-)analyzed and (re-)interpreted via computer software.
 Section 6 below lists online resources that cover various dimensions of the digital humanities.
 Many more resources can be located via Internet searches.